sarahkpardo/sarahkpardo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+First, two things:

+'If I feel unhappy, I do mathematics to become happy.
+If I am happy, I do mathematics to keep happy.' - Alfred Renyi

+'A mathematician is a device for turning coffee into theorems.' - Alfred Renyi

 Some questions and thoughts I have about neural networks \(ongoing, in no particular order\)
 ======